anshulgera17/learninglinux/Learning text.md

 # Linux Learning

+- $@ used for read the array or array variable
+- $# used to get the number of arguments passed
 - Red Hat Family Systems (including CentOS and Fedora)
 - SUSE Family Systems (including openSUSE) - using zypper for install, update and remove packages
 - Debian Family Systems (including Ubuntu and Linux Mint).